rg-engineering/ioBroker.ebus/README.md

 ## Changelog

+## 2.4.0 (in progress)
+* (René) overwork handling of read datapoints and history datapoints, circuit added optionally

 ## 2.3.2 (2021-09-02)
 * (René) see issue #49: support for ebusd 21.2
 * (René) see issue #40: option to use boolean instead string for values with on/off